john-cd/rust_howto/bk/src/categories/command-line-utilities/shells.md

 `nushell` (or `Nu`) is a modern shell designed with a focus on structured data and a powerful, consistent language.

 Unlike traditional shells that primarily handle text, `Nu` treats data as structured tables, enabling users to easily query, filter, and manipulate information directly within the shell.
-Its language combines familiar shell concepts with a more structured syntax, allowing for complex data processing pipelines. `Nu` also allows users to define custom commands and integrate with external tools.
+Its [language][p-language] combines familiar shell concepts with a more structured syntax, allowing for complex data processing pipelines. `Nu` also allows users to define custom commands and integrate with external tools.

 {{#include refs.incl.md}}
 {{#include ../../refs/link-refs.md}}